 Want to go for a Cuban night?
 Try my Pressure Cooker Arroz Con Pollo recipe.

 This delicious and rich Cuban Flan Recipe is so easy to make and even tastier to try.
 Flan Cubano is a traditional recipe and the perfect cuban dessert. * You can use a pie dish or any other rounded dish just make sure and cover the flan when baking in water bath.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Data may not be accurate.
+This was calculated by Nutrionix.
+Conservamome.com is not held responsible for incorrect calculations.

 Serving Size: 1